ouspg/CryptoCourse/Week1Exercises/README.md

 However, the perfect cipher provides no other guarantees and does not provide authentication.

-You are given the following encryption of an ASCII encoded message “Hi Kimmo”.
+You are given the following encryption of an ASCII encoded message "Hi Kimmo".
 Each row in the table represents one character in binary and hexadecimal format.

 Binary | Hex
 --|--
-01101001 | 69
+0b01101001 | 0x69
-00010101 | 15
+0b00010101 | 0x15
-01011111 | 5F
+0b01011111 | 0x5F
-01001110 | 4E
+0b01001110 | 0x4E
-00100000 | 20
+0b00100000 | 0x20
-00011100 | 1C
+0b00011100 | 0x1C
-10101101 | AD
+0b10101101 | 0xAD
-01100001 | 61
+0b01100001 | 0x61

 ### Task 1.1

-Produce a ciphertext that will decode into “No Rauli” under the same secret one-time pad as the original ciphertext was produced.
+Produce a ciphertext that will decode into "No Rauli" under the same secret one-time pad as the original ciphertext was produced.

 ### Task 1.2